pdwrc/rc-light-controller/USER-GUIDE.md

 The brightness level of each channel in each of Mode 1 and Mode 2 can be configured using the menu (see below).

-## High beam flash function (Smart mode only)

-In Smart mode, the controller can detect when the vehicle is moving, and when it is, the function of the primary button changes so that it activates the "high beam flash" brightness level for each channel for as long as the button is held.
-The brightness level is configurable for each channel.

 ## Brake lights

 The controller will activate brake lights when the vehicle is braking.
 Which